 It has been difficult to recognize that my early education that had formed my childhood view of Indigenous peoples came from the racialised, white supremacist world in the textbooks (Montgomery, 2008, p.
 285).
-While I cannot be an 'insider', I do wish to be an empathic 'other' with insights into the Western Academy and its limitations, seeking to get closer to understanding Indigenous ways of knowing and opening a space for Indigenous knowledge.
+While I cannot be an 'insider' nor do I wish to be, I do wish to be an empathic 'other' with insights into the Western Academy and its limitations, seeking to get closer to understanding Indigenous ways of knowing and opening a space for Indigenous knowledge.
 This "pedagogical chaos" (Simon, 1992 in Hocking, Haskell & Linds, 2001) is disturbing when preconceptions are challenged; however,